 Robert began selling his paintings in 1967.
 He continues to be active as an artist, often working with organizations aimed at preserving Florida’s landscape.
 He is frequently involved in fundraisers for nonprofit organizations, and has a long-standing relationship with the Florida Cattlemen’s Association and the citrus industry.
 His work is sometimes referred to as “Florida’s history on canvas.”
-However, Robert’s paintings are not limited to the Sunshine State; he paints landscapes of areas in many southern States.
-One series, for example, is about the Chesapeake Bay.
+However, Robert’s paintings are not limited to the Sunshine State, as he paints landscapes of areas in many other southern States.
+One series of his art, for example, features the Chesapeake Bay.

-While he is proud to be named a Highwayman, it is Robert Lewis’ dedication to teaching that marks his identity.
+While Robert is proud to be named a Highwayman, it is his dedication to teaching that marks his identity.
 His eldest son, Robert Lewis, Jr., who helps manage his career as an artist, says that teaching is “a gift meant to be shared, not snared.”
 Although Robert, Jr. is an artist in his own right, when discussing his father, he prefers to keep the attention where he feels it belongs—on the named and recognized Highwayman.
 As a way of expressing his admiration for him, he is working on a book about his life and artwork.

-Like many of the other Highwaymen, he strives to please his customers.
+Like many of the other Highwaymen, Robert strives to please his customers.
 He once painted a picture of a ranch for a rancher.
 After the painting was done, the rancher returned and asked Robert to put a horse in the painting.
 After that, he wanted his dog and a treasured cow in the image.
 Lastly, he asked that the name of his ranch be painted on a sign that was posted on a tree in the painting.
 At that point, he was satisfied.

 Robert Lewis paints with a variety of tools, anything that can easily make a mark.
 Clouds, for example, might be made with his fingers.
 His newer paintings are more refined than his older images and his color palette has become increasingly imaginative.
 He signs his paintings as “R. L. Lewis.”